mekinsie/sleep-habits/README.md

 ## Description

-Sleep habits is a tracking app that allows you to focus on improving your sleep hygiene (develop healthy sleep habits.
+Sleep habits is a tracking app that allows you to focus on improving your sleep hygiene (develop healthy sleep habits).

 * * *